sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

      - It saves the rows of the incoming DataFrame into Snowflake.
    * - Execute Query In SnowFlake
      - It executes the query in the Snowflake.
+   * - Sharepoint Data Extraction
+     - It extracts data from Sharepoint

 .. toctree::
    :hidden: